salesforce/lwc-rfcs/text/0000-light-dom.md

   As we mentioned before, the component composition model in LWC is provided by slots.
 Light DOM will provide the same mental model for developers building Light DOM components.

   In Light DOM, `<slot>` will denote the place where the slotted component will be attached.
 The `<slot>` element itself won't be rendered.
-The slotted content (or the placeholder content) will be flattened to the parent element at runtime.
+The slotted content (or the fallback content) will be flattened to the parent element at runtime.

-  Since the `<slot>` element itself isn't rendered, adding any event listeners to the `<slot>` element in the template will throw a compiler error.
+  Since the `<slot>` element itself isn't rendered, adding attributes or event listeners to the `<slot>` element in the template will throw a compiler error.

 - **Scoped Styles**

-  Shadow DOM styles are scoped to the component they belong.
+  Shadow DOM styles are scoped to the enclosing shadow tree.
 Styles don't leak out to the rest of the page and the page styles don't leak into this component.
 In Native shadow, it is enforced by the browser whereas in Synthetic shadow it is enforced by adding few attributes to the elements and scoping all CSS rules by those attributes.

   Styles scoping in Light DOM will be done differently.
 The styles will be scoped not just to the component they belong, but also to its children.
 These styles won't leak out to the parents (or their children) though.
-This is similar to how Aura styles its components.

   E.g.